 STEAM AND OPPORTUNITIES

 The school’s Steam curriculum provides an innovative approach that differs from traditional education to its informal and transversal learning environment by showing how the scientific method can be applied to everyday life.
 Children learn computational thinking and its use for solving problems through their creativity.
-We focus on this type of experiential approach because personal experiences form and change our ideas and ways of thinking.
-Tinkering is encouraged, meaning “think with your hands,” “learning by doing.”
+We focus on this experiential approach because personal experiences form and change our ideas and ways of thinking.
+Tinkering is encouraged, meaning “think with your hands” or “learning by doing.”

 STEAM AND GIRLS

-Another stereotype is about girls’ relationship with science subjects; two ideas rarely put together which often discourages girls.
-For example, Italy needs to overcome this gender gap because by looking at some statistics in 2017, only 12.6% choose scientific or technological subjects at university.
+Another stereotype is about girls’ relationship with science subjects, two ideas rarely put together, which often discourages girls.
+For example, Italy needs to overcome this gender gap because, by looking at some statistics in 2017, only 12.6% chose scientific or technological subjects at university.

 Why?
-Women feel like infiltrators within this field considered more relevant to men.
-In fact, some research said that during primary school many girls show interest in technological and scientific subjects, but this interest gradually decreases during adolescence caused by external conditioning such as gender stereotypes and societal expectations.
+Women feel like infiltrators within this field are considered more relevant than men.
+Some research said that many girls show interest in technological and scientific subjects during primary school.
+Still, this interest gradually decreases during adolescence, caused by external conditioning such as gender stereotypes and societal expectations.

-We believe that the best way to overcome stereotypes is to be prepared to be able to meet the demands of work that have been planned for the future, getting closer and closer to digital art, coding, and making.
+We believe that the best way to overcome stereotypes is to be prepared to meet the demands of work planned for the future, getting closer and closer to digital art, coding, and making.

 And what do you think of the Steam curriculum?
-You agree to integrate scientific and humanistic subjects together
+You agree to integrate scientific and humanistic subjects.